peterdunson/RAG-miniproject-iphs-391-dunson/CAPB_report.md

 # **Summary**

-This project builds a **secure, locally deployed RAG assistant** designed for research on RAG security and guardrails.
-It addresses real-world vulnerabilities—prompt injection, poisoning, privacy leakage, and hallucinations—using a fully offline pipeline.
-The system demonstrates strong factual accuracy, fast latency, reliable citations, and a clear roadmap for scaling to enterprise-grade RAG safety research.
+This project proposes a **secure, locally deployed RAG assistant** designed for research on RAG security and guardrails.
+It will address real-world vulnerabilities—prompt injection, poisoning, privacy leakage, and hallucinations—using a fully offline pipeline.
+The system is designed to demonstrate strong factual accuracy, fast latency, reliable citations, and a clear roadmap for scaling to enterprise-grade RAG safety research.

 ---